 I’m a lady with an hourglass figure.
-Literally, my bust and hips have the same measurement and my waist is exactly 10 inches smaller.
 I like my figure, but a lot of modern clothes aren’t necessarily designed to flatter my silhouette.
 Belts, dresses and higher-waisted pieces are staples in my wardrobe.
-Sometimes I find a cute dress that doesn’t have a tailored waist, or a top that hits my boobs and hangs straight down, making me look a lot bigger than I am.
-That’s when a wide elastic belt comes in very handy.
-Plus wide belts elongate your waist, are super cute, and luckily for me, they’re incredibly easy to make.
+Sometimes I find a cute dress that doesn’t have a tailored waist, or a top that hangs straight down, masking my waist entirely.
+That’s when a wide elastic belt comes in particularly handy.
+Wide belts elongate your waist, are super cute, and they’re incredibly easy to make.

 Measure your natural waist with a measuring tape.
 Cut your elastic to the size of your natural waist plus 1.5 to 2 inches, depending on how wide your belt buckle is.
 Your belt should fit quite snugly, with just a little stretch to the elastic when you’re wearing the finished belt.
 I recommend pinning your cut elastic to your belt buckle as shown below and trying it on, pin side out, for size before sewing it together.
 If it’s too loose, you can increase the seam allowance or trim excess elastic before sewing.
 Easy!